Matthew-Rogers-Code/sc-control-box/README.md

 ## Analogue Axes

-The two analogue axes are mapped to:
+The two analogue axes in my set-up are mapped to:
 - **Axis 1 (GP27)** — Speed limiter
 - **Axis 2 (GP28)** — Acceleration limiter
+but can mapped to anything in game.

 These provide fine-grained analogue control over flight parameters that would otherwise require keyboard inputs or menu navigation mid-flight.